mdn/translated-content/files/pt-br/mdn/contribute/github_beginners/index.md

 ## Criando um pull request

-Neste momento, volte para o a página do fork remoto em github.com.
-Você deve ver uma mensagem parecida com "Seu ramo está 1 commit a frente de mdn:main. " o que significa que o conteúdo do nosso fork tem uma mudança (commit) nela que não existe no ramo "main" do mozilla.
+Neste momento, volte para a página do fork remoto em github.com.
+Você deve ver uma mensagem parecida com "Sua branch está 1 commit a frente de mdn:main." o que significa que o conteúdo do nosso fork tem uma mudança (commit) nela que não existe na branch "main" do mozilla.

 1. To send our change up to the main copy of the repo, we need to create a pull request.
 This can be easily done using the "Compare & pull request" button that you should see up the top of the files list, once the branch has had a change pushed to it.